Contract Management Year-End Highlights and 2019 Trends

 Digital security is extremely important in our modern age.
 There have been several high profile breaches that have exposed the personal information of private citizens.
 Last year it was revealed Equifax breach exposed the personal information - including some social security numbers - of 143 million people.
 Just a few weeks ago, Starwood Resorts disclosed a years-long breach that exposed sensitive information belonging to 500 million people.

-These experiences are the most notable example of the of thousands of similar breaches regularly occurring on a smaller scale.
+These experiences are the most notable example of the thousands of similar breaches regularly occurring on a smaller scale.
 The sheer number and scale of these breaches prove having the best security possible for contract management is crucial to any organization.
 That's why many contract management software providers include data encryption, customized permissions, and multifactor authentication.

 Sending a document back and forth via e-mail and waiting for edits can be time-consuming.
 Digital collaboration makes the contract process seamless and swift.
-For example, you can suggest edits and the other party can see them in real time.
+For example, with collaborative contract management, you can suggest edits and the other party can see them in real time.
 Some applications allow you to chat in the document window as well.
 Even something as simple as Google Drive can offer powerful collaboration tools to make the contract creation process quicker, but using a professional contract management application will provide tools specifically designed to meet to your needs.

 Ratings & Awards